AbdulZaid/cmsi387/homework/os-literature/README.md

 (3)  The authors Richard M. Weatherly, and Jr. James F. Leathrum has a sum of 37 publications, the later is 17.
 However, this make the quality of this work good because the authors are published in the ACM which is a widely read Article Database.
 Both authors are have done their work at Clemson University.
 Finally, one more good thing I noticed, is that they take the time to set up the background explaining Dijkstra's problem, which makes you understand the underlying problem clearly and then introducing their new idea, and solutions.

 ####The Third Article: "A simple solution to Lamport's concurrent programming problem with linear wait" By Boleslaw K. Szymanski.
+(Citation)

+Proceeding
+ICS '88 Proceedings of the 2nd international conference on Supercomputing Pages 621 - 626

 (1) The article by Boleslaw K. Szymanski is related to our discussion because it directly exapnds upon a new solution to Lamport's concurrent programming Problem using small shared variables that's been introduced by Gary Peterson.
 Moreover, the similarity between this solution and Peterson's is in the solution presented that solves the problesm of process failures and restarts.
 However, this solution solves the problem of read errors occuring during writes.